Tokenization + Security-as-a-Service

 Companies collect different types and amounts of data daily, but truly only need to access an individual’s personal information a handful of times throughout the year.
 Storing sensitive information on premise, even with the strongest security posture, still poses a risk of a data breach.
 Partnering with and using tokenization and SECaaS providers is a way to mitigate those risks and focus on maintaining and building your business.

-So, how are SECaaS and tokenization providers addressing the primary tenants of the GDPR?
+So, how are SECaaS and tokenization providers addressing the primary tenets of the GDPR?

 Geographical Scope – With the GDPR’s global scope, maintaining compliance and security everywhere is paramount.
 Most organizations do not have the resources for true 24/7/365 global protection, detection and incident response for the sensitive data they process.
 SECaaS providers can fill this gap in an organization’s defenses, while tokenization can diminish the risk in the event of a breach.